 Double Entry System Process

-To record a transaction as per the double entry bookkeeping system below are the processes:
+To record a transaction as per the double entry bookkeeping system below are the processes which will describe the procedure from journal to final account.

 The financial transactions are recorded in the journal commonly known as journal entries.